 As mentioned above, to have a full validator, a user needs to stake an exact amount of 32 ETH.
 Staking 32 ETH multiple times allows a user to run multiple validators, increasing the chances of block rewards.
 Users can run their own validators from their computer, but this requires some technical knowledge.
 It's also possible to stake a full validator through a provider, or to stake smaller amounts with liquid staking.
 For more guidance, read about staking with MEW wallet app and MEW web.

 Staking ETH means depositing it into an Eth2 staking contract through a staking DApp or platform.
-This ETH gets locked in the contract for the foreseeable future as Eth2 phases of development move forward.
-The most current estimate for when ETH and staking rewards can be withdrawn is 6-12 months after the merge.
+This ETH gets locked in the contract until staked ETH withdrawals are enabled in a future phase of Ethereum development, called the Shanghai fork.
+The current estimate for when the Shanghai upgrade will happen is spring of 2023, but all upgrade dates are subject to change.
 For more information about the merge, read our FAQ.
+Go to Ethereum.org to learn more about the Shanghai fork and ETH withdrawals.

 mewwalletios, mewwalletandroid, whatis, staking, eth2